Life term for main accused in Bengal hooch tragedy | Law-Order

 A court here on Monday awarded life imprisonment to Khora Badshah, the main accused in 2011 hooch tragedy that claimed 172 lives.

-Badshah, alias Nur Islam Fakir, was convicted of murder by the Alipore district sessions court.
+He is already serving life term in another case related to the tragedy, which was filed in Usthi police station.

+The Alipore district and sessions court convicted him of murder during the day.

-The additional district judge ordered that Badshah will undergo imprisonment until death.
+The sixth additional district judge ordered that Badshah will undergo imprisonment until death.

-He was also found guilty of poisoning people and sentenced to 10 years' imprisonment.
+He was found guilty of poisoning people and sentenced to 10 years' imprisonment.

+Badshah was also convicted under IPC sections 273 (sale of noxious food or drink), 326 (voluntarily causing hurt by dangerous weapons or means) and provisions under the Bengal Excise Act.
+His sentences will run concurrently, the court said.

+Seven other co-accused were acquitted for lack of conclusive proof of their involvement in the crime.
+Claiming that the matter fell in the category of rarest of rare cases, the prosecution had demanded capital punishment for the convict.

 At least 172 people died and many others suffered permanent disability like blindness at Magrahat, Usthi and Mandirbazar in South 24 Parganas district on December 14, 2011 after consuming spurious liquor at hooch dens run by Badshah, the prosecution submitted before the court.